seedubjay/seedubjay.github.io/_posts/2020-04-08-perlin-noise.md

     <figcaption><p class="caption">Islands colour palette</p></figcaption>
 </figure>

-And with hardly any extra effort, we can create this:
+And so by simply swapping one colour palette out for another, we can create this:

 <figure>
 {% include canvas.html id="canvas1" reload="light" interactive="" %}